katterianjali/intern_wakaama/README.md

 Switch the tab to http://0.0.0.0:8080/#/clients to see the registered clients.
 Since we have not started the client yet, the page will be empty.

 Next, we need to build Wakaama using the following steps.

+IMPORTANT: Verify that the MBEDTLS_CONFIG_FILE parameter for cmake points to the correct location of the configuration file.

 ```
 git clone https://github.com/hannestschofenig/wakaama.git